BabylonJS/Documentation/content/How_To/mesh/Transform_Coordinates.md

-# How To Use Coordinate Transformation
+# Examples of Coordinate Transformation

-This method for these examples can be directly compared to [the use of a parent](/How_To/Parenting)

 ## Satellite